AllramEst83/Neuron.Nexus/README.md

 2. **Set Up appsettings.DEV.json**: Follow the instructions above to set up the `appsettings.DEV.json` file.
 3. **Build and Run**: Use your preferred development environment to build and run the application.

-## Contributing

-Feel free to contribute to the project by opening issues, creating pull requests, or suggesting new features.

 ## License

 Please refer to the repository's license file for information on licensing.

+## Contributing

+Feel free to contribute to the project by opening issues, creating pull requests, or suggesting new features. below is a list of Features and Bugs.

 ## Features and Bugs to be Fixed